 O tratamento da doença de Parkinson (DP) constitui um desafio, especialmente por ser considerado muito individualizado.
 A Academia Brasileira de Neurologia (ABN) identificou a necessidade de disseminar o conhecimento sobre o manejo do tratamento da DP, adaptando as melhores evidências à realidade brasileira.
 Assim, foi realizada uma revisão sobre as principais orientações de tratamento publicadas, baseada nas recomendações elaboradas por um grupo de especialistas em transtornos do movimento do departamento científico da ABN.

-Palavra-chaves: Doença de Parkinson; sintomas motores, flutuações motoras, DBS, Reabilitação.
-Termos não encontrados no DeCs.
+Palavra-chaves: Doença de Parkinson, agentes antiparkinsonianos, estimulação cerebral profunda, Reabilitação.

 INTRODUCTION

-Parkinson's disease (PD), described by James Parkinson in 1817, is a neurodegenerative disease characterized by motor (stiffness, bradykinesia, resting tremor and postural instability) and non-motor symptoms (neuropsychiatric, sleep, autonomic and sensory disorders)1.
+Parkinson's disease (PD), first described by James Parkinson in 1817, is a neurodegenerative disease characterized by motor (stiffness, bradykinesia, resting tremor and postural instability) and non-motor symptoms (neuropsychiatric, sleep, autonomic, and sensory disorders)1.

-The control of PD symptoms is done through pharmacological, non-pharmacological and surgical treatment.
-The Brazilian Academy of Neurology identified the need to disseminate knowledge about the treatment of PD, adapting the best evidence to the Brazilian reality.
+The control of PD symptoms is done through pharmacological, non-pharmacological, and surgical treatment.
+The Brazilian Academy of Neurology has recognized the need to disseminate knowledge about PD treatment and adapt the best evidence to the Brazilian reality.

-In recent years a group of specialists from the Scientific Department of Movement Disorders of the Brazilian Academy of Neurology has developed a "Guide of Recommendations for the Treatment of Parkinson's Disease", which had two editions.
-The constant evolution of therapy and the need to quickly reach the largest number of specialists with updated information led this group to the elaboration of two articles in Guideline format.
+In recent years, a group of specialists from the Scientific Department of Movement Disorders of the Brazilian Academy of Neurology has developed a "Guide of Recommendations for the Treatment of Parkinson's Disease", which had two editions.
+The constant evolution of therapy and the need to quickly reach the largest number of specialists with updated information led this group to the elaboration of two articles in guideline format.

-The first part of this Guideline deals with the management of motor symptoms (MS), the second part deals with the treatment of non-motor symptoms (NMS).
+The first part of this guideline addresses the management of motor symptoms (MS), and the second part addresses the treatment of non-motor symptoms (NMS).

-A literature review was carried out and the research sources used were MEDLINE and Cochrane Library from 1989 to 2020.
+A literature review was carried out in MEDLINE and Cochrane Library databases from 1989 to 2020.

 To elaborate this guideline the following topics were searched in relation to PD: